 Panchase is an ideal trek for those who want to test out their trekking abilities before going on a longer trek.
 For those looking for a nice short trek.
 Or For those looking for a budget trek.
 Review ratings are 3.0 out 5.
 Compared to other longer treks you don't get "dramatic mountain views" however the views, villages, farms and ease of this trek should rate Panchase higher than the likes of Nagarkot or Dhulikhel in terms of short treks with mountain views.
 Read on to learn more about this great "panoramic trekking trail".

 Distance: 26.60 km (16.5 mi)

-Panchase is located to the north-west of Pokhara's Lakeside area.
-Technically it's possible to drive nearly all the way to Panchase but the road is bad and you can bypass it when trekking.
+Panchase is located to the north-west of Pokhara's Lakeside area in the province of Gandaki Pradesh.
+Technically it's possible to drive halfway way to Panchase but the road is bad and you can bypass it when trekking.

 This map shows you the most popular Panchase trekking route.

 Please note this map should not be used as a practical trekking map.
 While the main Panchase route remains the same there are variations depending on side trails, the road, weather conditions, time of year, natural events and physical changes to the trek paths.
 Detailed trekking maps can be obtained in Nepal at very low costs.

 The above map of the map of the Panchase Trek is from my First Time Trekking in Nepal Guidebook & Nepal Guidebook - the map can be zoomed right in to display the trails up close in the digital editions.
 In the paperback version there are additional maps.

 The Panchase trek is a well known area.
 However, most facts are less certain in regards to the many "trekking routes" to or back from Panchase.
 Due to this, it's better to stick with the well known trekking routes.

 Highest point of the Panchase trek